iambumblehead/form-urlencoded/README.md

 [![npm version](https://badge.fury.io/js/form-urlencoded.svg)](https://badge.fury.io/js/form-urlencoded)

-form-urlencoded returns `x-www-form-urlencoded` string data, an encoding often used when an HTML form is submitted.
-The form data is serialised in this format and sent to a server.
+Returns `x-www-form-urlencoded` string data, an encoding often used when an [HTML form is submitted][1].
+Form data is serialised in [this format][2] and sent to a server.

-Serialising complex data (a javascript object) is beyond [the][1] [specification][2].
-[Server][3] [softwares][5] do share methods for handling complex urlencoded data making the "defacto" standard which form-urlencoded follows.

 ```javascript
 var formurlencoded = require('form-urlencoded');